 POISON IVY DERMATITIS CAUSES

-Poison ivy, poison oak, and poison sumac plants all contain a compound called urushiol, which is a light, colorless oil that is found on the fruit, leaves, stem, root, and sap of the plant.
-When urushiol is exposed to air, it turns brown and the plant leaves develop small black spots.
+Poison ivy, poison oak, and poison sumac plants contain a compound called urushiol, which is a light, colorless oil that is found in the fruit, leaves, stem, roots, and sap of the plant.
+When urushiol is exposed to air, it turns brown and then black; plant leaves develop small black spots.